mattcl/robocode_matchmaker/app/views/pages/advanced.md

 reacitonary.
 Good robots will react to their surroundings as well.

 In Robocode, a robot's eyes are its radar.
-Whenever the radar crosses another robot, it triggers a ScannedRobotEvent, which triggers a call to your onScannedRobot function.
+Whenever the radar crosses another robot, it triggers a `ScannedRobotEvent`, which triggers a call to your `onScannedRobot` function.

 ```java
 public void onScannedRobot(ScannedRobotEvent e) {